Introduced in 1971, the Nikon F2 is a mechanical shutter SLR system camera, made to replace the original Nikon F.

 - Nikon Speedlight SB-2 (guide number 82/25 (feet/meters) at ASA 100), SB-5 (guide number 105/32 (feet/meters) at ASA 100), SB-6 (guide number 148/45 (feet/meters) at ASA 100) and SB-7E (guide number 82/25 (feet/meters) at ASA 100) electronic flashes, from 1976 onward, mounted in a unique-to-Nikon-F-and-F2 hot-shoe fitted on top of the film rewind crank.

 - Nikon ML-1 Modulite, a wireless infrared remote controller with a 200/60 feet/meters line-of-sight range.
-The ML-1 is a two-part device: a handheld transmitter and a camera-mounted receiver which needed to be connected to a motor drive.
+The ML-1 is a two-part device: a handheld transmitter and a camera-mounted receiver that needs to be connected to a motor drive.
 The Nikon MW-1 was a similar device, larger and more powerful.

-- Nikon MT-1, an intervalometer that allows completely untended time-lapse photography.
+- Nikon MT-1 is an intervalometer that allows completely unattended time-lapse photography.

 - Minor accessories include straps, cases, bags, remote firing cords, eyecups, eyepiece correction lenses, supplementary close-up lenses, lens hoods, filters, and cases that are also available for the F2.